Baton Rouge Dog Bite Lawyer

 At Joubert Law Firm, our Louisiana injury lawyers are experienced in handling cases involving dog bites as well as attacks from other animals.
 We know what it takes to prove negligence on behalf of the dog owner and work towards fair compensation for our clients.
 For a free consultation with an experienced attorney regarding your Baton Rouge dog bite case, give us a call at (225) 761-3822 or complete our online intake form today.

 What To Do After a Baton Rouge Dog Bite

-If you or a loved one is a victim of a dog attack, get medical treatment right away.
-This will help with the recovery period and also create an essential record of the incident.
-Contact the police or call the animal control officers at the Animal Control and Rescue Center (ACRC) in Baton Rouge to report the bite.
-The staff at ACRC respond quickly and courteously to dog bite situations.
-The police or animal control officer will seize the dog that has inflicted bodily injury or killed someone to hold it pending a hearing on whether the dog should be humanely euthanized.
+If you, your child, or another loved one is the victim of a dog attack, you should seek medical attention right away.
+Aside from ensuring the injuries are treated promptly, this will also help with the recovery period and create an essential record of the incident.
+You should also contact the police or call the animal control officers at the Animal Control and Rescue Center (ACRC) in Baton Rouge to report the bite.
+The staff at ACRC respond quickly and courteously to dog attacks.
+The police or animal control officers may also seize any dogs that have inflicted bodily injury or killed someone to hold them pending a hearing on whether they should be humanely euthanized.

-The next step is to contact Joubert Law Firm, APLC.
-Our personal injury attorneys will protect your legal rights and explain your legal options.
-Louisiana’s dog bite laws are complex.
+The next step is to contact the personal injury lawyers at Joubert Law Firm, APLC.
+Our Baton Rouge dog bite injury lawyers will protect your legal rights and explain your legal options moving forward.
+Louisiana dog bite laws are complex.
 While the dog’s owner can be held strictly liable for your injuries, you will have to prove that the owner could have prevented the bite and that the dog was not being provoked before the bite.